 The purpose of this review of the 2001 National Survey of Children with Special Health Care Needs (SHCN) was to offer an overview of these youngsters from the perspective of parents.
 Survey findings include: (1) Nearly 13% (9.4 million) of US children were reported to have SHCN, with the highest prevalence rates among children living in poverty and among Native American children.
 (2) Dental care was the most commonly reported needed service that was not received.
-(3) Despite the availability of public forms of insurance, compared to children with private insurance, low-income SHCN children have a significant impact on family time requirements, economics, and employment patterns.
+(3) Despite the availability of public forms of insurance, compared to children with private insurance, low-income SHCN children are 2 to 3 times more unlikely to obtain needed health services.
+(4) SHCN children have a significant impact on family time requirements, economics, and employment patterns.
 The challenge is to use this information to improve services for SHCN children.
 (J Dent Child 2006;73:57-62)